 Like many other councils across Aotearoa New Zealand, Kaipara District Council is currently working to better identify and understand climate-related risks to finance and revenue (the risks climate change presents to our finance and revenue activities).
 A strong understanding of risks, impacts and implications is a first step towards developing a management response.
-We recognise that climate-related risks will likely exists for Council revenue and for our operational and capital works cost, and will increase as respond to climate-related risks.
+We recognise that climate-related risks will likely exist for Council revenue and for our operational and capital works costs, and will increase as a response to climate-related risks.
 Council will also develop a disclosure process to ensure transparency and accountability.
+For more information, and to read the full financial strategy, visit kaipara.govt.nz/LTP